Engebø Rutile and Garnet

 A key feature is the use of a glory hole inside the pit.
 The effect is reduced ore haulage requirements since most benches are close enough to dump ore directly into the raise-bored hole.
 Ore is then crushed and transferred to underground silos before being conveyed directly to the process plant.

-The initial capital estimate for open pit mine facilities and process plant is US$ 207 M. The estimate of the deferred capital for underground mine after 15 years of open pit operation is US$ 17 M.
+The initial capital estimate for open pit mine facilities and process plant is USD 207 million.
+The estimate of the deferred capital for underground mine after 15 years of open pit operation is USD 17 million.

 The contingency allowances in the above capital estimates has been calculated by means of a quantitative risk analysis (QRA) to determine the Project’s capital risk profile.
-Contingency at an 80% confidence level has been allowed for, equating to 19.8% of the initial project capital cost.
+Contingency equivalent to 19.8% of the estimated initial project capital cost has been included which provides a confidence level of 80%.

-The total average operating cost over the Life of Mine is US$ 16.28/RoM t and US$ 86.92/product t (rutile and garnet combined).
+The total average operating cost over the Life of Mine is USD 16.28/RoM t and USD 86.92/product t (rutile and garnet combined).

-The NPV of US$ 332 M is a real pre-tax value discounted by 8%, which is the assumed Weighted Average Cost of Capital (WACC).
+The NPV of USD 332 million is a real pre-tax value discounted by 8%, which is the assumed Weighted Average Cost of Capital (WACC).
 The IRR of 23.8% is real with no escalations applied.
-The payback period is the number of periods once operations start that generate positive cashflow equal to the capital invested.
-The Life of Mine is the number of operating years for the reserve derived in line with the guidelines of the JORC Code.
-The profitability index is a ratio of the NPV divided by the capital discounted to a present value using a WACC value of 8%.
+The Payback Period is the time required to recover the cost of the initial capital invested.
+The Life of Mine is the number of operating years for the reserve (as per the JORC Code).
+The Profitability Index is the ratio of the present value of the cash generated from operations divided by the present value of the capital invested (discounted by 8%).

-Nordic Mining has signed a Heads of Agreement with the Barton Group (www.barton.com) , the global leader of high quality garnet abrasives.
+In 2017, Nordic Mining signed a Heads of Agreement with the Barton Group (www.barton.com), the global leader of high quality garnet abrasives.
 The parties intend to establish long-term cooperation within development, production, sales, marketing and distribution of garnet products from Engebø.
 This will include an off-take agreement, joint marketing, and sales and distribution arrangements for garnet products to the international markets.

 Nordic Mining’s overarching principle when operating the Engebø deposit is to adopt a good citizen approach and demonstrate that it can plan, build and operate Engebø in a manner that: